Food Safety First: Upgrading Your Food Processing Equipment

 Stick around and we’ll dig into each of these important food processing equipment upgrade considerations in more detail.

-1. Impact of Food Processing Equipment Upgrades on Traffic Flow
+1. Impact of Food Processing Equipment Upgrades Can Impact Traffic Flow

 When renovating a food processing facility or installing new food processing equipment, expect the flow of foot traffic through the facility to change.
 One thing that should never change, however, is your employee’s strict adherence to good manufacturing practices (GMP).

-So, if your renovations disrupt established traffic patterns—to and from hand-washing stations, for example—make sure to provide temporary hand-washing stations to minimize risk of product contamination.
+So, if your renovations disrupt established traffic patterns—to and from hand-washing stations, for example—make sure to provide temporary hand-washing stations to minimize risk of product contamination and maintain high sanitary standards.
 Or, if the construction area blocks the usual path to the food production floor, consider creating an alternate “clean” route to bypass the area entirely.

 2. Use of Food-Safe Construction Materials in All Areas Affected by the Renovations

-3. Potential Impact on Nearby Food Production Lines Not Part of the Retrofit
+3. Potential Impact on Nearby Food Production Lines Not Part of the Equipment Retrofit

 While all of your time and attention is focused on your food processing equipment upgrades, remember to anticipate how the renovation could impact other production lines—even if they are not part of this project.
 If the food production line receiving the equipment upgrades is in close proximity to another line, for example, you may want to sperate the two areas to help reduce the possibility of cross-contamination.